Adishumla/yrgo-graphql-workshop/README_PT_1.md

 <br/>

 ## 2. Let's start small.

+Have a look [here](https://www.apollographql.com/docs/apollo-server/data/resolvers/) for some documentation for what you're about to do.

 Inside `index.js` in the root folder create two variables called `resolvers` and `typeDefs`.
 The `typeDefs` variable defines types and queries available to your API. `resolvers` are the callbacks for your queries.
 All queries defined in `typeDefs` needs to be defined in `resolvers`.